 The CDC (Centers for Disease Control and Prevention), on May 14, reported a multisystem inflammatory syndrome in children (MIS-C) associated with the coronavirus.
 It has been reported in patients younger than 21 years and can result in unique symptoms.

 This syndrome was first suspected in the United Kingdom on April 26, as an increasing number of children were getting admitted with a severe inflammatory syndrome.
 The symptoms resemble Kawasaki disease (a rare childhood disease that results in the inflammation of blood vessels throughout the body) and toxic shock syndrome (a fatal illness caused by toxins released by bacteria).
 The symptoms associated with this syndrome are:

 Feet and hands swelling.

 Doctors believe this syndrome to be a result of children’s accelerated immune response to the virus, which leads to inflammation of the blood vessels and other symptoms.

 Blood clots have been associated with various viral infections, including SARS (severe acute respiratory syndrome).
-But there are reasons why scientists believe that a specific characteristic of this new coronavirus is increasing the risk of blood clots in patients.
-Autopsy studies conducted on patients who died of COVID-19 show small blood clots in various organs throughout the body.
+But there are reasons why scientists believe that a specific characteristic of this coronavirus is increasing the risk of blood clots in patients.
+Autopsy studies conducted on patients who died of COVID-19 showed blood clots in small vessels of the lungs, heart, liver and kidney.

 This can be dangerous because the patient is not aware of the dropping oxygen levels, and fails to get immediate help.
 The exact cause of silent hypoxia is not known.